What is Derivatives Trading

 A derivative is a financial product whose value is derived from an underlying asset.

-Important: To trade derivatives, you must hold Bitcoin (BTC) or TETHER USDt Tokens (USDt) in your Derivatives wallet.
+Important: To trade derivatives, you must hold Bitcoin (BTC), Tether USDt Token (USDt), or Tether EURt Token (EURt) in your Derivatives wallet.

 For example, BTC-PERP.

 2. Next, in the Order Form, create a Derivative Sell order by indicating the order type, price, and amount.

 3. Then, by dragging the slider or typing a number into the leverage box, select the leverage you wish to trade with.
 The leverage will determine the amount of allocated collateral.

 Note: The maximum leverage for derivatives trading is up to 100x, depending on the derivative pair.

 4. Finally, to place your order click Derivative Sell.